silinternational/ecs-deploy/README.md

                                           silintl/mariadb:latest, private.registry.com:8000/repo/image:tag

     Optional arguments:
+        -m | --min              minumumHealthyPercent: The lower limit on the number of running tasks during a deployment. (default: 100)
+        -M | --max              maximumPercent: The upper limit on the number of running tasks during a deployment. (default: 200)
         -t | --timeout          Default is 90s.
 Script monitors ECS Service for new task definition to be running.
         -e | --tag-env-var      Get image tag name from environment variable.
 If provided this will override value specified in image name argument.
         -v | --verbose          Verbose output